Married Filing Separately Filing Status

 - You cannot claim any education tax credits (the American Opportunity Credit and Lifetime Learning Credit).

-- You cannot take any student tax deductions (the deduction for student loan interest and the tuition and fees deduction).
+- You cannot take the student tax deduction for student loan interest.

 - You cannot exclude any interest income from U.S. savings bonds that you used for education expenses.